Dedekind561/javascript-todo-app/README.md

    - To query data: `SELECT * FROM table_name;`
 4. To exit the SQLite prompt, type `.quit` and press Enter.

-## 🏗️ Creating Database Tables

-You will need to create the following tables in your database.
-You can edit `db/setup.js` to write SQL queries for creating database tables.

-### `users`

-- `email_address`: A unique identifier for each user (primary key)
-- `first_name`: The user's first name
-- `last_name`: The user's last name
-- `notification_ind`: A single character indicating the user's notification preferences

-### `todos`

-- `id`: A unique identifier for each todo, automatically incremented
-- `email_address`: The email address of the user who owns this todo (foreign key referencing the users table)
-- `title`: The title of the todo
-- `content`: The content or description of the todo
-- `priority`: A single character indicating the priority of the todo (can be one of `'U'`, `'H'`, `'M'` or `'L'`)
-- `created_at`: A timestamp of when the todo was created (defaults to the current timestamp)

-To execute these SQL commands:

-1. Open the SQLite prompt as described in the "Checking Database State with sqlite3" section.
-2. Copy and paste each CREATE TABLE command into the prompt and press Enter.
-3. Verify the table creation by using the `.tables` command to list all tables, and `.schema table_name` to view the structure of a specific table.

-Note: The existing scripts in the project may already handle table creation.
-Use these commands if you need to manually recreate the tables or if you're setting up a new database instance.

 ## ✅ Acceptance Criteria for query outputs

 ### `db/helpers.js`